jfflbnntt/dmsguild/expandedArmory/expandedArmory.md

 **Tough.** This armor is reinforced around the vital areas making it harder to land deadly blows and allowing the wearer to ignore the **high crit** property of any weapons.
 Roll damage normally for a critical hit from any **high crit** weapons.
 Half plate, splint plate mail, and full plate are all considered **tough**.

 **Unwieldy.** Heavy shields are bulky and cumbersome and make it difficult to fight while carrying.
 All attack rolls are made at Disadvantage while carrying a large shield.
-However, a heavy shield can be set on the ground as an action and used as cover until picked up again with another action.

 ```
 ```